This page provides information about the FEMA National Advisory Council, current membership, meeting information, and more.

 - Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the instructions for submitting comments.

 - E-mail: FEMA-RULES@fema.dhs.gov.
 Include the docket number in the subject line of the message.

 - Fax: (540) 504-2331.

-For more information about the Council, questions about links on this page, or to send membership application packages, please contact the Office of the National Advisory Council.
+For more information about the NAC or questions about this page, please contact the Office of the National Advisory Council.

 Phone: (202) 646-2700